xcore/tool_map_generator/README.rst

 Key Features
 ============

-* The map_generator executable takes a file of key, value pairs and outputs C code that implements the specified mapping.
+* The map_generator executable takes a list of key, value pairs and it emits C code implementing the specified mapping.
 * The map_generator library provides an API for generating mapping code sequences / lookup tables.

 Description
 ===========

-The map_generator executable outputs C code that implements a mapping from a set of integer keys to a set of integer values.
-The crc instruction is used to map the set of keys on to a dense set of integers that are used as the index of a lookup table.
-A brute force search is used to find the polynomial which minimizes the lookup table size.
+The map generator emits C code that maps from a set of integer keys to a set of integer values.
+The crc instruction is used to map the set of keys on to a dense set of integers that are then used as the index of a lookup table.
+A brute force search is used to select the polynomial which minimizes the lookup table size.

 Support
 =======